Cotter45/Vicariously/README.md

 share their master bathrooms with some road weary travellers.
 Everyone has something in their home that could go a long way to help a friend in need.

 This site is meant for anyone, and any thing!
-Our time here is temporary, just like in kindergarten, 'Sharing is Caring'!
+The comforts of home, wherever you roam!

 ## Database Structure